Some pictures that are stored in memory never fade away, irrespective of the time or place since you last saw them…..

 The joy on the faces of hardworking Sundal vendors on the beach at the end of the day, strolling along the shore while the gentle waves touch their feet and go, their distant laughter merging with the sound of the ocean, their daily struggles to live a life, gently merging with the ocean breeze.

-There comes the Sonpapdiwala, pushing his cart against the ocean breeze, hoping to make his profit margin better than yesterday, wishing there will be many more kids who would ask for his paper thin sweet flakes of Sonpapdi ( a kid friendly dessert).
+There comes the Soan papdiwala, pushing his cart against the ocean breeze, hoping to make his profit margin better than yesterday, wishing there will be many more kids who would ask for his paper thin sweet flakes of Soan papdi ( a kid friendly Indian dessert).

 The fishermen have long gone home, the waves lapping the sides of the colorful boats now on shore…..early, the next morning they must float on the ocean , carrying their masters and their dreams.

 Then there is the familiar sight of the “Kizhi Josiyam” guy who uses his parrot to predict our future.
 Yes, the parrot knows all!
-His phone lines are always busy ,of course who doesn’t want to know what their future holds and to trust the parrot to hold the keys to the future, simply means that there has to be a whole lot faith with that fortune/tarot card picking !
-The lantern beside his work station is a must for enlightening predictions, coz’ towards dusk the predictions become a little hazy .When there are no clients, the parrot does get to take some time off,to enjoy the ocean breeze !
+His phone lines are always busy ,of course who doesn’t want to know what their future holds.
+To trust a parrot that hold the keys to the future, simply means that there has to be a whole lot faith with that fortune/tarot card picking !
+The lantern beside his work station is a must for enlightening predictions, coz’ towards dusk the predictions become a little hazy .When there are no clients, the parrot does get to take some time off, to enjoy the ocean breeze !

 So when I make Sundal, in a land far away from the land I grew up in, all these people pay a major role in the flavor of my sundal.
 For any dish to be a success it has to be made with love and as for me, I have never had sundal any other way !

-Since this land does not have Sundal or flower vendors, and beach was definitely on my mind for this weekend, weather permitting ……I decided to make my own.
-Something about sitting on the beach with the breeze blowing and the salt & sand landing on your newspaper wrapped sundal made it so delicious that these memories linger so many years even after the taste is long forgotten.
+Since this land does not have Sundal or flower vendors by the beach , making corn sundal was definitely on my mind for this weekend.
+Something about sitting on the beach with the breeze blowing and the salt and sand landing on your newspaper wrapped sundal made it so delicious that these memories linger so many years even after the taste is long forgotten.
 It is packed with joyful memories !

 So here goes my version of a Sweet Corn Sundal, a twist from the regular chick pea one.